Capacity: 570 MW for 10 hours

 As a pumped storage hydroelectric plant Wivenhoe operates like a giant rechargeable battery.
 Water is cycled between upper reservoir Splityard Creek Dam and lower reservoir Wivenhoe Dam.

 Here is a simple explanation of how electricity is generated at Wivenhoe.

 - Water is pumped from Lake Wivenhoe uphill Splityard Creek Dam.

 - The water is stored in Splityard Creek Dam until it is needed.
 When required, water is pumped from Splityard Creek Dam downhill through tunnels.

 - The water flows through the turbine, which rotates.

 - The rotation of the turbine spins a powerful electromagnet, which creates electricity.

 - Electricity is then increased in volts through a transformer and transported from the power station via transmission lines.

-- Water flows back to Wivenhoe Dam, ready to be used again.
+- Water flows back to Lake Wivenhoe, ready to be used again.